 Gastrointestinal Cancer Prevention Program

-The clinic meets once a month, on the fourth Monday morning of each month, from 8 a.m. to noon at Seattle Cancer Care Alliance’s 4th floor.
+The clinic meets during the 2nd and 4th Monday morning of each month, from 8 am to noon at the Seattle Cancer Care Alliance Wellness Center.